deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](charts/charts_15_0.png)

-> 🔼 The chart displays the FID and FVD scores on DAVIS-7 dataset for different 3D-UNet decoder feature indices used for point tracking.
+> 🔼 The chart shows the FID and FVD scores on DAVIS-7 dataset for different 3D-UNet decoder feature indices used for point tracking.
 > <details>
 > <summary>read the caption</summary>
 > Figure S1: Ablations on diffusion feature for point tracking at test time, experiments conducted on DAVIS-7 (left) and UCF101-7 (right).